Leicester: The Centre of Everything

 There’s always a story to tell here as history, royal and otherwise, weaves through the fabric of the city and county like a power cable, connecting past and present, ancient and modern, in a still-live saga.
 Taking a name from the city’s rich trading past, the £350 million Leicester Highcross has utterly transformed shopping and the city experience.
 Leicester’s box-fresh, £4m Jubilee Square, its name inspired by our most recent Royal visitor (Her Majesty chose to begin her Golden Jubilee at DMU), will further reshape the city, as have the new £2.5 million Leicester Cathedral Gardens – space to live in and dream on past, present and future in, before taking the next step forward.

-Because history is never finished in Leicester; it doesn’t lie down and stay quiet here.
-The city captured the attention of the world, with the extraordinary stories and scenes surrounding the discovery of King Richard III’s remain beneath the streets – and impressed all with the dignity, honour and excitement of the ceremonies leading to the King’s internment in Leicester Cathedral, a few minutes’ walk from campus.
+Because history is never finished in Leicester – it doesn’t lie down and stay quiet here.
+The city captured the attention of the world, with the extraordinary stories and scenes surrounding the discovery of King Richard III’s remains beneath a council car park – and impressed all with the dignity, honour and excitement of the ceremonies leading to the King’s re-interment in Leicester Cathedral, a few minutes’ walk from campus.
 It’s just one of the reasons the Lonely Planet guide has listed the city among the must-see world travel experiences for 2015.

 Confident and colourful, alive with possibilities, full of quirks and corners and bars, cafés and cuisine from around the world – plus the appetite for life to do them justice – we’re one of England’s 10 largest cities and the region’s largest economy.
 We’re big enough to offer something new every day, small enough to quickly feel like home.